 Each unit represents a right to a proportionate share in net assets of the Scheme and does not extend to a right in the underlying assets of the Scheme.

 There are no separate classes of units and each unit has the same rights attaching to it as all other units of the Scheme.

 8 Distributions to unitholders

-There were no distributions declared during the year.
+The distributions declared during the year were as follows: